elsaaeid/Interview-Questions-Of-React/README.md

 <li>
 Virtual DOM Objects
 <p>
 For every object on the webpage, there is a corresponding virtual object in the memory.
 These virtual objects have the same properties as the real objects.
 </p>
 </li>
 <li>
 Blueprint of the DOM
 <p>
 Think of the virtual DOM as a blueprint of the real DOM.
-Changes made to the virtual DOM don't immediately show up on the screen; they are like plans for what should change.
+Changes made to the virtual DOM don't immediately show up on the screen. they are like plans for what should change.
 </p>
 </li>
 <li>
 Faster Updates
 <p>
 Updating the virtual DOM is much faster than updating the real DOM.
 It's like working on a draft before finalising a document.
 </p>
 </li>
 <li>
 Two Virtual DOMs
 <p>
 React uses two sets of virtual DOMs – one to store the current state and another to store the previous state of objects.
 </p>
 </li>
 <li>
 Efficient Updating
 <p>
 When something changes, React compares the two virtual DOMs to see what's different.
-It then updates only the parts that have changed in the real DOM, rather than updating the entire webpage.
-In simpler terms, the Virtual DOM is like a behind-the-scenes helper that makes updating web pages faster and more efficient by smartly figuring out what needs to change and updating only those parts.
+It then updates only the parts that have changed in the real DOM, rather than updating the entire webpage.In simpler terms, the Virtual DOM is like a behind-the-scenes helper that makes updating web pages faster and more efficient by smartly figuring out what needs to change and updating only those parts.
 </p>
 </li>
 </ol>